endurantgames/cosmiclegends/src/crisis.md

 make a roll using an appropriate Facet.

-If you succeed on the roll, you can remove a number of points equal to the Effectiveness from the Bystander Pool.
+If you succeed on the roll, you can remove a number of points equal to the roll's Effectiveness from the Bystander Pool.
 For each point removed, you regain 1 point of Might.

 If you fail, the bystanders remain endangered, and the size of the